amankamlesh/music-directory/README.md

 # For visiting the hosted website click on this link
 (music-directory.vercel.app)
+#In this project I have only developed ui.So,songs will not be played
 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).